Bullzai/placemark/readme.md

 ## Admin Dashboard

-To access the admin dashboard, navigate to http://localhost:<port number>/admin and enter the admin username and password.
+To access the admin dashboard, user must have `admin: true` property and he will see Admin page in the main Menu.

 ## Dependencies